The English Cocker Spaniel breed is so delightful!

 You'll know what I mean if you've ever seen a Cocker run after a rabbit.

-Cockers are classed as a medium-sized dog breed; somewhere between 39 and 41 cm in height (15-16") for the males, and the bitch is slightly smaller at around 38 to 39 cm (15-15.5").
+Cockers are classed as medium-sized dog breeds, somewhere between 39 and 41 cm in height (15-16") for the males, and the bitch is slightly smaller at around 38 to 39 cm (15-15.5").

 My Cocker is getting on in years and is towards the top end of this weight guide.
 I'm constantly watching his food intake, keeping treats to a minimum, and giving him lots of praise and cuddles instead.

 Cockers have long, pendulous ears set relatively low on each side of the head, about level with their eyes.
-These gorgeous ears are covered in luxuriously long, soft, silky hair, making them look almost 'cartoon like'.

-Cockers have very appealing eyes, usually brown in colour, but can sometimes be hazel depending upon the dog's coat colour.
-They're beautifully expressive, liquid pools of endearment that can simply melt your heart!
+Cockers have very appealing eyes, usually brown, but can sometimes be hazel, depending upon the dog's coat colour.

 The Cocker Spaniel breed has quite a muscular neck and can be surprisingly strong if he pulls on the lead, which they're prone to do unless you train them very early to walk to heel.